 8 Ways to Avoid Warm Weather Weight GainArticle posted in: Diet & Nutrition

 Vacations.
 Barbecues.
 Weekends at the lake or beach.
 Spring and summer are meant to be savored and those warm weather foods are just waiting to be enjoyed.
-By all means: have a burger, a cold beer, or a slice of key lime pie.
+By all means, have a burger, a cold beer, or a slice of key lime pie.
 You’re more likely to stay on track when you eat your favorite foods.
 It’s the quantity and frequency that matters most when you’re following a diet or healthy-eating lifestyle.
-Bottom line?
-Don’t go overboard.
+Want to know how to avoid gaining weight in the warmer months?
+The bottom line is to avoid going overboard.

 Check out these eight simple tips to avoid that warm weather weight gain: